You must not discriminate against employees who are:

 Acas has more information on what you need to do for the dismissal to be fair.

-If you dismiss an employee on maternity leave:
+If you select an employee on maternity leave for redundancy:

 - you are legally required to give her the first option on any suitable alternative work which is available